Harry Kendall Thaw: Trial

 Thaw was charged with first-degree murder and denied bail.
 A newspaper photo shows Thaw in The Tombs prison seated at a formal table setting, dining on a meal catered for him by Delmonico's restaurant.
 In the background is further evidence of the preferential treatment provided to him.
 Conspicuously absent is the standard issue jail cell cot; during his confinement Thaw slept in a brass bed.
 Exempted from wearing prisoner's garb, he was allowed to wear his own custom-tailored clothes.
 The jail's doctor was induced to allow Thaw a daily ration of champagne and wine.
+Contemporary reports confirmed that on his first night in custody, Thaw slept soundly and rose refreshed; the prison physician visited his cell before lights-out and noted that Thaw was accustomed to a stimulant before retiring, leaving liquor at his disposal should he need it.
+It went untouched.
+By the following morning, seventeen letters had arrived at the Tombs for Thaw, nearly all from women.
 In his jail cell, it was reported that Thaw heard the heavenly voices of young girls calling to him, which he interpreted as a sign of divine approval.
 He was in a euphoric mood, unshakable in his belief that the public would applaud the man who had rid the world of the menace of Stanford White.

 The "Trial of the Century"

-As early as the morning following the shooting, news coverage became both chaotic and single-minded, and ground forward with unrelenting momentum.
+There was extensive and widespread news coverage following the morning of the shooting.
 Any person, place or event, no matter how peripheral to the incident, was seized on by reporters and hyped as newsworthy copy.
-Facts were thin but sensationalist reportage was plentiful in this, the heyday of yellow journalism.
-The hard-boiled news reporters were bolstered by a contingent of counterparts, christened "Sob Sisters", whose stock-in-trade was the human interest piece, heavy on sentimental tropes and melodrama, crafted to pull on the emotions and punch them up to fever pitch.
+The sensationalist reportage was an example of yellow journalism.
+News reporters were opposed by "Sob Sisters", who used sentimental tropes and melodrama in their reportage.

 The rampant interest in the White murder and its key players were used by both the defense and prosecution to feed malleable reporters any "scoops" that would give their respective sides an advantage in the public forum.
 Thaw's mother, as was her custom, primed her own publicity machine through monetary pay-offs.
 The district attorney's office took on the services of a Pittsburgh public relations firm, McChesney and Carson, backing a print smear campaign aimed at discrediting Thaw and Nesbit.
 Pittsburgh newspapers displayed lurid headlines, a sample of which blared, "Woman Whose Beauty Spelled Death and Ruin".